LukeMoody01/mason_bricks/bricks/feature_brick/README.md

 A brick to create a feature and tests using best practices and your state management of choice!
 Supports Bloc, Cubit, Provider, Riverpod, None.

+Note: Since version 0.6.0, the brick now uses Super Initializers for features widgets.
+If you are not using dart 2.17, use the below versions.

 ## How to use 🚀

 ```